 Major newspapers in Serbia hit stands with same front pages

-A vendor arranges her newsstand in Belgrade, Serbia, Thursday, March 30, 2017.
-Only days ahead of Serbia's presidential election, seven major newspapers have hit the stands with the same front pages: the ruling candidate's campaign poster.
+Only days before Serbia's presidential election, seven major newspapers have hit the stands with the same front pages: the ruling candidate's campaign poster.
+The propaganda coup on Thursday by populist Prime Minister Aleksandar Vucic's campaign team further stoked fears about the overall fairness of the Sunday vote.

 Discussions